ycexiao/scikit-package/doc/source/getting-started.rst

 1. You have an existing Python project.
 Do you want to standardize your project with ``scikit-package``?
 Please follow the full instructions :ref:`here <scikit-package-header>`.

-2. You already have a scikit-packageed project.
+2. You already have a scikit-packaged project.
 Do you want to use the latest version of ``scikit-package`` to re-standard your project?
 Please follow the instructions in :ref:`here <scikit-package-workflow-main>`.

 3. Do you want to start a new Python project with ``scikit-package``?
 Start from the scikit-package workflow section :ref:`here <scikit-package-workflow-main>`.